GreenlakeMedical/fastABF/README.md

 - **HAC adjustment computations** - The detailed steps of the HAC computations
 - **Remoteness calculations** - The detailed steps of the remoteness calculations (from postcode and SA2 address have been incorporated to enable automatic mapping to the RA16 remoteness class)

-* based on the experience of the internal dev-team and bugs caught and resolved via type checking and testing during development.
+<small>* based on the experience of the internal dev-team and bugs caught and resolved via type checking and testing during development.
-*[HAC]: hosptial acquired complications
+- [HAC]: hosptial acquired complications
-*[IHPA]: Independent hospital pricing authority *[METeOR]:  Metadata online registry
+- [IHPA]: Independent hospital pricing authority
+- [METeOR]:  Metadata online registry
-*[ABF]: Activity based funding
+- [ABF]: Activity based funding
-*[NEP]: National efficient price
+- [NEP]: National efficient price

 It is assumed that you are familiar with
     - python